-- Gimmick Level: Inverted with "Burn(Haocore Mix)".
-Its sole chart doesn't have any gimmicks with the judgement line.
-It stays stationary at the botton of the screen after the first few seconds...and the chart itself is one of the hardest in the entire game.
+- Gimmick Level: Inverted with the Haocore Mixes of "Burn" and "Spasmodic".
+Both song's charts don't have any gimmicks with the judgement line.
+It stays stationary at the botton of the screen after the first few seconds...and the charts are among the hardest in the entire game.

 - Harder Than Hard: The difficulty levels go Easy (EZ), Hard (HD), Insane (IN), Another (AT), and Special (SP).
 Insane has to be unlocked by getting an A rank on the Hard chart.
 Another is only available for a few songs, requires an A rank on the Insane chart, and the fact that an Another chart exists is not revealed until you unlock it.
+Whereas Insane charts can only go up to level 15, Another charts can go up to level 16.
 Special charts are Secret Levels; they require performing actions that are at best vaguely hinted in the loading tips, or not at all, and only some songs have them.
 "MopeMope" is the only song to have both AT and SP charts.